j-berg-au/BOUNDLESS/content/Character Creation/Mages/Mage Talents.md

 You may spend **2 Stress** to telekinetically move an object you can see within a short distance.

 At Tier I, the maximum weight you may move is roughly that of a person.
 At Tier II, this becomes roughly the weight of horse and cart.
 At Tier III, this becomes the weight of a small building.
+##### Terrakinesis
+You mould the earth like clay.
+You may spend **2 Stress** to do one of the following.
+- Instantly dig a hole in stone or dirt up to the size of a horse and cart.
+- Summon a pillar of stone from the ground that is large enough to fit a person standing on top of it, and up to about 3 metres high.
+- Shape the earth in some other way in which you move roughly the same amount of earth as the above to options.

 ### Tier II

 ### Tier III